 Can I interview you for my podcast?

 Thanks for thinking of me.
-Drop me a note with a link to your podcast, a description of your audience, and what you’d like to interview me about (focused and specific is good here), and I’ll get back to you.
+Please drop me a note with a link to your podcast, a description of your audience, and what you’d like to interview me about (focused and specific is good here).

 What tools do you use to run your ADR business?